Housing cooperative: Finance

-rather than via a condominium arrangement.
+Housing cooperatives include buildings such as The Dakota.
+In New York City, a portion of owner-occupied apartments are held through cooperative arrangements rather than condominiums.

 Market-rate and limited-equity co-ops

 There are two main types of housing co-operative share pricing: market rate and limited equity.
 With market rate, the share price is allowed to rise on the open market and shareholders may sell at whatever price the market will bear when they want to move out.
 In many ways market rate is thus similar financially to owning a condominium, with the difference being that often the co-op may carry a mortgage, resulting in a much higher monthly fee paid to the co-op than would be so in a condominium.
 The purchase price of a comparable unit in the co-op is typically much lower, however.

 With limited equity, the co-op has rules regarding pricing of shares when sold.
 The idea behind limited equity is to maintain affordable housing.
 A sub-set of the limited equity model is the no-equity model, which looks very much like renting, with a very low purchase price (comparable to a rental security deposit) and a monthly fee in lieu of rent.
-When selling, all that is re-couped is that very low purchase price.
+When selling, all that is recouped is that very low purchase price.

 Research on housing cooperatives

 Research in Canada found that housing cooperatives had residents rate themselves as having the highest quality of life and housing satisfaction of any housing organization in the city.
 Other research among older residents from the rural United States found that those living in housing cooperatives felt much safer, independent, satisfied with life, had more friends, had more privacy, were healthier and had things repaired faster.
 Australian researchers found that cooperative housing built stronger social networks and support, as well as better relationships with neighbours compared to other forms of housing.
 They cost 14% less for residents and had lower rates of debt and vacancy.
 Other US research has found that housing cooperatives tended to have higher rates of building quality, building safety, feelings of security among residents, lower crime rates, stable access to housing and significantly lower costs compared to conventional housing.